Cookie preferences

 place India + 1 more

-No child is left behind - Quality education to every child and an upward mobility of communities.
+No child is left behind - Quality education to every child and upward mobility of the communities.

-Kadam addresses to the needs of a large number of out-of-school children, and much larger population of children in schools who have learning gaps.
-The rationale behind the program’s philosophy is to create a platform which could provide children with a complete system to work their way up towards their own learning needs and bridge their learning gaps with personalised and holistic learning.
+Kadam addresses to the needs of out-of-school children, and a larger population of those children in schools who have learning gaps.
+The rationale behind the program’s philosophy is to create a platform which could provide children with robust foundational education and holistic learning so as to work their way up towards their own learning needs, thereby bridging their learning gaps.

 Shortlisted